Parental leave

 A best practice workplace involves more than just understanding and complying with the law.
 This checklist will help you work towards best practice in your business:

-• policy – develop a parental leave policy to ensure a consistent and fair approach to parental leave.
-For help creating a parental leave policy for your business use the Policies to Support Working Parents Tool
+- Policy – develop a parental leave policy to ensure a consistent and fair approach to parental leave.
+For help creating a parental leave policy for your business use the Workplace Gender Equality Agency's Leading practice parental leave policy guide.

-• Help employees understand their rights and requirements for working while pregnant, taking parental leave and returning to work.
-Download and share the employee guides available at the Supporting Working Parents website
+- Help employees understand their rights and requirements for working while pregnant, taking parental leave and returning to work.
+Refer them to our Parental leave section.

-• Provide your managers with tools and checklists to help them handle pregnancy announcements, parental leave requests and return to work discussions
+- Provide your managers with templates and checklists to help them handle parental leave requests.

-• provide practical support for pregnant employees, for example, providing car parking, different start times, work from home arrangements, and time off for appointments
+- Provide practical support for working parents and pregnant employees, for example, providing car parking, different start times, work from home arrangements, and time off for appointments.

-• share – showcase successful parental leave experiences in your workplace (make sure other employees are happy to share their story first)
+- Share – showcase successful parental leave experiences in your workplace (make sure employees are happy to share their story first).

 Resources

-• The Supporting Working Parents website has information and resources for both employers and employees to help them understand parental leave entitlements.
+- The Workplace Gender Equality Agency has information and best practice advice for employers to help them understand and apply parental leave entitlements.

-• Our Maternity & parental leave page provides information about applying for, taking and returning from parental leave.
+- Our Parental leave section provides information about applying for, taking, extending and returning from parental leave.

-• Our Balancing work and family templates can assist you and your managers and employees in recording parental leave requests, variations and extensions.
+- Our free templates and checklists can assist you, your managers and employees in recording parental leave requests, variations and extensions.

 Links